↑

 I pulled them out, tried to smash them down to top them, and was shocked.
 I discovered the potatoes were raw in the middle.
 Completely, totally uncooked.

 My solution is to par-cook the potatoes until they are just fork tender.
+By the way, this is also a chef’s trick for making the best home baked fries.

 I cut the top off of the potato (just a thin slice off the top) and cut a slit with a paring knife into the middle.
 Then, I put the potatoes on a large platter with ¼ cup of water and steam them in the microwave.